gillesah/Anthophila/Anthophila/readme.md

 {host}/public/ To have all the public data

-The following data are available in the public application:
+The following data are available in the public API:

 - Information on beekeepers when they have given their authorization
 - information on beeyards